GabrieleEffgen/transformationlab/cases/02-operational-turnaround/README.md

 **Portfolio:** The Transformation Lab
 **Author:** Gabriele Miranda

-> This case is fictional or anonymized and is intended to demonstrate structured executive problem-solving.

 ## 1. Executive Summary

-A manufacturing site is operating with 18% productivity losses, unstable output, frequent schedule changes, and low confidence in operational data.
+A manufacturing department is operating with 18% productivity losses, unstable output, frequent schedule changes, and low confidence in operational data.
 Leadership needs a recovery plan that produces results within 90 days without compromising safety or quality.

 The recommended approach combines strategic prioritization, process redesign, governance, data discipline, leadership alignment, and change management.
 The objective is not only to improve short-term performance, but to create a management system capable of sustaining results.